GeoffreyHuck/blog/README.md

 ## Writing

-To write an article, create a new directory inside the articles/ directory.
+To write an article, create a new article after login as an admin.
+The format is AsciiDoc.

-- `index.adoc` is the content is ASCII-Doc format.
-- `cover.JPG` is the cover image.
-- `otherimage.JPG` any other image you use in your article.
-The extension must be in uppercase.

-To build a document, which means creating the html and preparing the files, type the following command :

-    symfony console app:build-article

-Then synchronize the articles by login in `/login` and clicking on the `Synchronize articles` button.
+The article will be built on save, and the images will be optimized automatically.

 ## Tests